skip to content

 Instead of analyzing malware this time, I switched gears: I found Left 4 Dead 2 on sale on Steam, and I thought it would be a fun challenge to reverse engineer the game and build a simple aimbot for zombies.

-One of the hardest parts in game hacking is reliably finding static addresses for key game objects like the player, entities, and health so that those addresses remain valid when reloading or restarting the game.
+One of the challenging parts of game hacking is reliably finding static addresses for key game objects like the player, entities, and health so those addresses remain valid when reloading or restarting the game.
 This requires a mix of experience, experimentation, and understanding how game engines structure memory.
 Tools like Hazedumper can help later, but I prefer to fully understand things manually through Cheat Engine first.
+For this tutorial, disable VAC by launching the game with the -insecure flag.

 Below is a walkthrough of how I found the player health and the entity list pointer.
 I spent around a month debugging the game on and off while writing the aimbot, so hopefully this summary saves others time.